 SPSI has a no smoking policy which is strictly enforced.
 Clients are not allowed to smoke within the Clinic.
-Clients are to smoke at a minimum of 100 feet away from the building.
+Clients are to smoke at a minimum of 100 feet away from the building or in designated smoking locations.

 Weapons and/or illicit drugs are not allowed on site.
 Clients and their guests are requested not to enter the Clinic under the influence of alcohol or illicit drugs.
 Your safety, as well as the safety of other clients and Clinic personnel, is a primary consideration.
 Should a safety or transportation issue arise, it will be addressed immediately.